nadyrbek97/freelance/README.md

 ### transaction.atomic()
 ```
 transaction.atomic() provides us safety transaction management.
-If function under atomic() executes without any problem all changes saves in data base.
+If function under atomic() it executes without any problem.
+Because atomic() locks every row that is in queryset.
-Otherwice nothing will be saved.
+If some problems will happen during the transaction, nothing will be changed in data basae.
 It is very usefull when we work with money transactions to avoid any misscalculations.
 ```